UniPassID/UniPass-Wallet-Docs/docs/develop/popup-sdk/03-connect-wallet.md

 # Connect UniPass Wallet

+After the initialization is complete, invoke the `login` method to get information about the UniPass Account `UniPassUserInfo`.

+UniPass currently supports customizing login options for `login` method, including:

+- connectType: indicate the provider used to login UniPass, including `google`, `email` and `both` options.
+The default value is `both`, indicating use any supported way to login UniPass.
+- authorize: if set to `true`, UniPass will return a auto generated `Sign-in With Ethereum` message, and a signature for the message.
+The default value is `false`.
+- email: if set to `true`, UniPass account `email` will be returned.
+The default value is `false`.

 ```ts
 export declare type ConnectType = "both" | "google" | "email";
 export declare type UPEventListener = (event: UPEvent) => void;